MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P08-Creating-The-Networking-Layer/content.md

 slug: create-networking-layer
 ---

-1. ~~Look at the Product Hunt API~~
-1. ~~Build the Feed View~~
-1. ~~Create the Post Model~~
-1. ~~Build the Post Cell~~
-1. ~~Create the Post Cell Class~~
-1. ~~Test the Feed Table View~~
-1. ~~Allow the Post Model to work with network requests~~
-1. **Create the network layer**
-    1. **Create a `NetworkManager` class**
-    1. **Build a method to handle the GET Request for Posts**
-    1. **Use `dataTask` to correctly handle requests**
-1. Retrieve data from the PH API
-1. Build the Comments View
-1. Pull Comments data from the API
-1. Update the view controllers to hook everything up

 With our model prepared, the networking layer will be pretty simple to create.

 # Introduction to Network Managers
 In this section, we'll be creating the network layer of the app.
 You may be wondering what a network manager is or even what networking in general is.
 Lets take a closer look before diving into code.

 ![Networking Diagram](assets/00_networking.png)

 Networking (aka computer networking) is how information and data get transported and exchanged between various information systems.

 Looking at the diagram, the client (in our case, the iphone or simulator) makes a request of some sort (typially some sort of information like text, images, videos, etc) to a server, the server then takes in the request and handles its response before sending the information to the client.

 Here are a few note-worthy key-terms to help you understand the parts of the networking proccess better:

 **Client**: a computer in a network that uses the services provided by a server.